-(H) A description of how the Local Board will coordinate workforce development activities carried out in the Local Area with economic development activities carried out in the Local Area in which the Local Area (or planning region) is located, and promote entrepreneurial skills training and microenterprise services.
+(H) A description of how the Local Board will coordinate workforce development activities with economic development activities for the Local Area, and promote entrepreneurial skills training and microenterprise services.

 WIOA program staff are part of the Workforce Services Department within the County's Office of Economic Development.
 This arrangement lends itself well to Board efforts in partnership and collaboration.
 In addition, the Directors of both the County and City Offices of Economic Development serve on the Board.
 Collaboration occurs on procurement fairs, job fairs, business meetings, as well as sharing of business trends and labor market information.
 FCWS provide valuable labor market and wage data for economic development partners working with business prospects.